namboy94/octorust/README.md

 `gcc-multilib` package)

-A `sparc-elf-gcc` should also be installed and in the path, but if this is not the case, the installer will download one, store it in `~/.octorust/toolchains/sparc-elf` and append the path to `~/.bashrc`.
+A `sparc-elf-gcc` should also be installed and in the path, but if this is not the case, the installer will download one and store it in `~/.octorust/toolchains/sparc-elf`.

 ## Installation from source